 Paul Dean could never have imagined the media and public interest in his Acca when he paid out £5 for his 5-bet accumulator bet last summer.
 The 40-year old racing enthusiast from Stockton-on-Tees regularly places a bet and, as he follows form closely, he fares better than most punters with the results.

-But this time round, his humble £5 has paid off big time with Dean cashing out after the first four results came good, with the princely sum of £250,000 from his bookie Betfair Sports.
+But this time round, his humble £5 has paid off big time with Dean cashing out after the first four results came good, with the princely sum of £250,000 from his bookie, Betfair Sports, who are our recommended bookie for World Cup betting.
 His decision to cash out was also a gamble, with his final pick of Envoi Allen for the Marsh Novices’ Chase at Cheltenham the odds-on favourite.
 But it was another gamble that came good as the seven-year old, never defeated until today, fell at the fourth fence.
 Thankfully, both horse and jockey Jack Kennedy were unhurt.

 For a full explanation of how Cash Out and Partial Cash Out work as well as which bookies offer this option read our article https://www.whichbookie.co.uk/general-questions/which-bookies-offer-cash-out/